After receiving your request for help, Jane will make contact by email or phone, to book a first consultation.

 First consultations take place on-line, with you providing video footage of the unwanted behaviours.
 Jane will then put together a plan of action for you to get started.

-Follow-on sessions may be outdoors at Apollo Vets, Black Notley, or they may continue on-line, depending on the best approach for you, your pet, and the problems you are having.
+Follow-on sessions may be outdoors at Apollo Vets, Black Notley, at your home, or they may continue on-line, depending on the best approach for you, your pet, and the problems you are having.
 Contact is maintained through text, WhatsApp, Zoom and email.
 You will receive information for behaviour change by email, as information sheets, via training videos and feedback on your own management to help you.

 The approach used will always focus on positive training methods to reward good behaviours.
 At the same time, you will be shown how to change the unwanted behaviours, in ways that your dog can understand.
 Sometimes we can make our dog’s behaviour worse (without meaning to) by our reactions to what he or she is doing.
 We can also easily frighten our dogs, or damage the bond with them, by using harsh methods – for many dogs, shouting can be very scary.